Osabutey/Azubi_SQL_assignment_1/README.md

 Here is a an analysis of the transactions done through the use of WAVE APP.

 The following steps were taken to answer the underlisted questions
-1. The nature of the business/ app was studied to understand the operations
-2. A sample data was collected to understand the data in the app
-3. The schema was drawn as a framework of how the tables should created 4 Tables were created in Posgresql
+i.
+The nature of the business/ app was studied to understand the operations ii.
+A sample data was collected to understand the data in the app iii.
+The schema was drawn as a framework of how the tables should created 1v.
+Tables were created in Posgresql

 CREATE TABLE users (
 u_id integer PRIMARY KEY,